Athinganoi: Purported doctrines according to Christian polemicists

-An earlier, and probably quite distinct, sect with the same name is refuted by Marcus Eremita, who seems to have been a disciple of St. John Chrysostom.
+An earlier and probably quite distinct sect with the same name is refuted by Marcus Eremita, who seems to have been a disciple of John Chrysostom.

-They were regarded as Judaizing Heretics.
-About AD 600, Timotheus, Presbyter of Constantinople, in his book De receptione Haereticorum adds at the end of his list of heretics who need rebaptism the Mandopolini, "now called Athingani.
+They were regarded as "Judaizing heretics".
+About AD 600, Timothy of Constantinople, Presbyter of Constantinople, in his book De receptione Haereticorum adds at the end of his list of heretics who need rebaptism the Mandopolini, "now called Athingani.
 They live in Phrygia, and are neither Hebrews nor Gentiles.
 They keep the Sabbath, but are not circumcised.
 They will not touch any man.
 If food is offered to them, they ask for it to be placed on the ground; then they come and take it.
 They give to others with the same precautions".